-- Reducing emissions resulting from deforestation. ٠ - Reducing emissions resulting from forest degradation. • - Conservation of forests (and the associated biodiversity and ecosystem services). • - Sustainable management of forests. - Enhancement of forest carbon stocks.
+- Reducing emissions resulting from deforestation. - Reducing emissions resulting from forest degradation. - Conservation of forests (and the associated biodiversity and ecosystem services). - Sustainable management of forests. - Enhancement of forest carbon stocks.

 Nigeria and Cross River State are interested in all activities, and intend to employ a synergistic approach.

-The Cancun Agreements also endorsed the 3-phased approach to REDD+, as described in both Table 4 and Figure 3 below, which also indicate how this proposed programme for Nigeria fits in the approach.
+The 3-phased approach to REDD+, as described in both Table 4 and Figure 3 below, indicates how this proposed programme for Nigeria fits in the approach.

-Phases Concept Brief description Phase 1 Readiness Capacity building Stakeholder engagement and national dialogue Development of national strategies or action plans Identification of policies (reforms & new) and measures Phase 2 Policy measures, strategy implementation & results-based funding Implementation of national policies and measures Implementation of national strategies or action plans (investments) Implementation framework operational Further capacity-building Technology development/transfer Results-based demonstration activities and investments Phase 3 Performance-based payments • Evolution into performance-based actions that should be fully measured, reported and verified
+Phases Concept Brief description Phase 1 Readiness Capacity building Stakeholder engagement and national dialogue Development of national strategies or action plans Identification of policies (reforms & new) and measures Phase 2 Policy measures, strategy implementation & results-based funding Implementation of national policies and measures Implementation of national strategies or action plans (investments) Implementation framework operational Operational Satellite Land Monitoring System (SLMS) for monitoring of demonstration activities Further capacity-building Technology development/transfer Results-based demonstration activities and investments Phase 3 Payments for verified performance • Evolution into performance-based actions that should be fully measured, reported and verified